publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 >         “(1) __In general.—__

->         Not later than January 1, 1999, the Secretary shall first adopt, consistent with paragraph (2), national coverage and administrative policies for clinical diagnostic laboratory tests under part B of title XVIII of the Social Security Act \[this part\], using a negotiated rulemaking process under subchapter III of chapter 5 of title 5, United States Code.
+>         Not later than January 1, 1999, the Secretary shall first adopt, consistent with paragraph (2), national coverage and administrative policies for clinical diagnostic laboratory tests under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\], using a negotiated rulemaking process under subchapter III of chapter 5 of title 5, United States Code.

 >         “(2) __Considerations in design of national policies.—__